cybnity/iac-helm-charts/cybnity-platform/README.md

 - [web-reactive-frontend](charts/web-reactive-frontend): Helm provisioning project of containerized web frontend server.

 ## REUSABLE PROVISIONING SYSTEM PROJECTS
-Perimeter: some infrastructure third-party software (e.g containerized applications and provided via [Bitnami Containers Library GitHHUB](https://github.com/bitnami/containers) are available on the market as template of provisioning helping to quickly customize the runtime (provisioning of pre-configured Docker image) into a Kubernetes platform.
+Perimeter: some infrastructure third-party software (e.g containerized applications and provided via 3rd-parties are available on the market as template of provisioning helping to quickly customize the runtime (provisioning of pre-configured Docker image) into a Kubernetes platform.
 Some infrastructure components are reused by CYBNITY as infrastructure systems with customization of the prepared templates of their images helmization.

 Project type: Helm implementation structure.

 Description: several generic infrastructure projects required by the CYBNITY implementation architecture are managed.

-- [access-control-sso](/charts/access-control-sso): Bitnami Helm project of Keycloak image provisioning, customized for the CYBNITY needs.
-This provisioning project is deployable and is supported by a `Bitnami Keycloak` version hosted on `Debian` operating system version, and including a `Postgresql` database version deployment.
-This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/keycloak)) is currently used to reduce the maintenance effort of a dedicated Helm project.
+- [access-control-sso](/charts/access-control-sso): Helm project of standard Keycloak image provisioning, customized for the CYBNITY needs.
+This provisioning project is deployable and is supported by a __Quay.io Keycloak image__ version hosted on `Debian` operating system version, and including a `Postgresql` database additional deployment.
+This implementation is currently used to reduce the maintenance effort of a dedicated Helm project.
    - Installation from command line: `helm install access-control-sso-system -f access-control-sso/values.yaml`

 - [domains-interactions-space](charts/domains-interactions-space): Bitnami Helm project of Kafka image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in Domains I/O area).
 This provisioning project is deployable and is supported by a `Bitnami Kafka` version with Apache Kafka Raft (KRaft) consensus protocol (metadata management), and including `Debian` operating system libraries.
 This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/kafka)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\domains-interactions-broker` docker image project.